-- 1 Log in as root. - 2 Obtain the .tar archive from the metadata controller. - 3 Extract the contents of the .tar archive by running the command tar -xvf sn dsm linuxRedHat50AS x86 64 client.tar. - 4 Install the rpms in the .tar archive. - For a new client installation, run either the command rpm -ivh .rpm or rpm -Uvh .rpm - For a client upgrade, run the command rpm -Uvh .rpm
+- 1 Log in as root. - 2 Install the appropriate client with DDM package from the MDC. - 3 Install the rpms in the .tar archive. - For a new client installation, run either the command rpm -ivh .rpm or rpm -Uvh .rpm - For a client upgrade, run the command rpm -Uvh .rpm